All

 Payment gateway reviews and ratings provide valuable insight into clients' general experience with those platforms.
 This is a good way to spot potential red flags and highlight standout features that appeal to you.

-You risk losing business if your chosen payment gateway doesn’t offer your customers’ preferred payment methods.
+You risk losing business if your chosen payment gateway doesn’t offer your clients’ preferred payment methods

 Most reputable gateways offer widely accepted payment methods, including Visa, Mastercard, American Express, and ACH payments.